dy1z/docs/content/docs/development/events.md

 },
 ```

-Using it with the [default Starter](https://github.com/maizzle/maizzle), `maizzle build production` will output:
+Using it with the [Starter](https://github.com/maizzle/maizzle), `maizzle build production` will output:

 ```js
 [